Nicaragua TEFL Certification Course in Leon

 Yes!
 Getting around in León is manageable by foot, and if you want to be like the locals, you can get yourself a bicycle.
 There are also buses called ruletos and taxis that you can use to get further distances.

-Once you submit your registration form, you’ll receive a link to pay your $600 deposit.
-After you submit your deposit, you’ll be contacted directly by school staff to arrange your housing and arrival details!
+6. Talk to Your School.
+After you submit your deposit, you’ll be contacted directly by school staff to arrange your housing and arrival details